BitcoinDesign/Guide/guide/how-it-works/ecash/fedimint.md

 Guardians are participants who collaboratively manage a federations operations.
 They secure the federation's funds using multi-sig wallets, validate transactions through consensus, and control ecash issuance and redemption.

 ## Role of Gateways
-A gateway is a service that facilitates interactions between the federation (which operates largely off-chain) and the Lightning Network.
-A gateway acts as a bridge, enabling users within the federation to make payments to and receive payments on the Lightning Network.
+A gateway is a service that facilitates interactions between the federation (which operates largely off-chain) and the lightning network.
+A gateway acts as a bridge, enabling users within the federation to make payments to and receive payments on the lightning network.

-**How Gateways Work**: The gateway accepts bitcoin payments on the Lightning Network and converts them into the bitcoin-backed ecash tokens used within the federation.
-It can also convert bitcoin-backed ecash tokens into bitcoin and send them over the Lightning Network.
-This is crucial because it allows the users within a federation to interact with the outside bitcoin and Lightning Network.
+**How Gateways Work**: The gateway accepts bitcoin payments on the lightning Network and converts them into the bitcoin-backed ecash tokens used within the federation.
+It can also convert bitcoin-backed ecash tokens into bitcoin and send them over the lightning network.
+This is crucial because it allows the users within a federation to interact with the outside bitcoin and lightning network.

 **Vetted Gateways**: A vetted gateway is one that has been approved by the federation's guardians as reliable and trustworthy.
 This vetting process helps to ensure that users' transactions are handled by gateways that have a track record of reliability, reducing the likelihood of payment failures.